HL7/davinci-ecdx/input/pagecontent/background.md

 ### What Do Payers Do with Clinical Information?

 Payers require clinical data from providers who order or provide services.
 They use this data to document prior authorization, process and audit claims, and confirm medical necessity and appropriateness.
 Clinical data is used by Payers to create risk profiles for members for value-based care contracts and population health adjustments.
-Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes. <span class="bg-success" markdown="1">Payers also want to create a clinical record of their members to be able to reduce redundant care and make better medical treatment and care planning recommendations to providers.</span><!-- new-content -->
+Quality reporting requirements and quality care scoring all require clinical data for evaluating clinical performance and outcomes.
+Payers also want to create a clinical record of their members to be able to reduce redundant care and make better medical treatment and care planning recommendations to providers.

 #### Example Scenarios

-- <span class="bg-success" markdown="1">Payer requests *attachments* for a claim submission or prior authorization.</span><!-- new-content -->
+- Payer requests *attachments* for a claim submission or prior authorization.
-  -  <span class="bg-success" markdown="1">For example, additional documentation to support medical necessity or a coverage rule.</span><!-- new-content -->
+  -  For example, additional documentation to support medical necessity or a coverage rule.
-- Payer requests <span class="bg-success" markdown="1">additional documentation</span><!-- new-content --> to support a claims audit.
+- Payer requests additional documentation to support a claims audit.
 - Payer requests patient health record information to support their Risk Adjustment submissions to the Centers for Medicare and Medicaid Services (CMS).
 - Payer requests patient health record information to support a [HEDIS] or CMS Five-Star Quality Measure Rating quality program.
 - Payer requests patient health record information to support their member records.